DanRepik/api_foundry/dev_playground/readme.md

 The playground must be running if your making local deployments and using the Chinook example databases.

+Localstack Playground is a Docker Compose setup with LocalStack and databases (Postgres, Oracle, MySQL) in containers, enabling local development and testing of AWS apps with RDBMS data.

+The Dev Playground is a Docker Compose setup that provisions LocalStack alongside a collection of databases (Postgres, Oracle, MySQL) in Docker containers.
+This environment is designed to facilitate local development and testing of cloud based AWS applications accessing RDBMS data.

 **Start Playground**

 To start the playground run;